pedrovinicio/patient-flow/README.md

-# Service health monitoring app
+# Heartburn checker app

-Keep up to date on your services's health.
-Add a url and to see if a service is UP or DOWN.
+Small app to suggest an action to be taken with you have a heartburn condition.

 ## How to configure